UniverseDevel/Netflex/DOCUMENTATION.md

   You should keep this as a credit.
 To change name on web store page you should change file 'messages.json' array item 'provider' and 'developer'.
 - There are some TODOs and Known issues at the end of the change log.
+- In case OMDB API has an outage, developer provided a link for their database service provider to monitor their outage: https://www.databasemart.com/serverstatus, if the outage is caused by other problem it might be needed to contact the developer again.